 I spent about a solid week to set up an account, edit then add around 30 artworks as prints, shirts, skins etc. I watched a few people, promoted some art, got my store indexed on Google and waited several months.
 I got my first sale recently- made $3.50!
 Woohoo!

-I appreciate I’m not the greatest artist in the world and manga and comic inspired characters aren’t going be everyone’s cup of tea, but obviously it wasn’t worth my time.
+I appreciate I’m not the greatest artist in the world and my current offerings of manga and comic inspired characters aren’t going be everyone’s cup of tea, but obviously it wasn’t worth my time.

 The people that seem to have success on S6 (and similar sites) are either/and/or: